CSU Spur symbol with Colorado State University, Colorado State University-Pueblo, and Colorado State University-Global logos below

 Research Overview: Food product development and sensory science research

-• Understanding of food chemistry and applied food science,
+• applied food science,

-• Project management skills,
+• project management skills,

 Wilma Trujillo headshot

-Dr. Wilma Trujillo
+Dr. Wilma Trujillo & Dr. Guy Beresford

 Research Group: Soil Water and Plant Testing Labratory